 20. Use the Pop-up Test to Know When Ribs are Done

-If meat pulls away from the tips a quarter of an inch, they’re done, says David Johnson of GrillBeast.
+I’ve read it being said that if meat pulls away from the tips a quarter of an inch, they’re done.

-However, ribs cooked at a higher temperature could still be underdone at this point, he cautions.
+However, ribs cooked at a higher temperature could still be underdone at this point.
 Other tests of doneness include:

 - The Bend Test — using tongs, pick up one end of the ribs.
 Bounce lightly.
 Ribs are done if they easily bend and start to crack.